capeprivacy/documentation/docs/libraries/cape-python/quickstart.md

 # Cape Python API

-The Cape Python API allows you to write data privacy policies and data transformations to integrate with [Pandas](https://pandas.pydata.org/) and [Spark](https://spark.apache.org/).
+Cape Python allows you to write data privacy policies and data transformations to integrate with [Pandas](https://pandas.pydata.org/) and [Spark](https://spark.apache.org/).

+You can view the source code in the [Cape Python GitHub Repository](https://github.com/capeprivacy/cape-python).

 ## Prerequisites